Last updated on 5 November 2021

 Perform these exercises slowly and gently without being too forceful with the movements.
 Shrug and release slowly to avoid jarring your shoulder.

-2. Torso twists
+2. Torso stretches and twists

 Back pain is a major complaint amongst desk-bound workers.
 Hunching over paperwork or your keyboard with poor posture can lead to lower and upper back pain and stiffness.
 A torso twist exercise can help stretch out constricted muscles and relieve the niggling aches.